peebsw/Nova-Sessions/Sessions/Session 2.md

 - Qelline explains that she speaks out against the Redbrands.
 She used to run a news column called the Phandalin Daily, where she spoke out against the Crimson Marauder.
 Qelline runs off then returns and asks them how good they are in a fight.
 Zinna tells her that Sha is very good, particularly against people in trees.
 - Caiphene goes to guard the back.
 Wendell and Qelline go on the roof.
 Zinna is in the fields setting decoys around the house + the field.
 The rest are keeping watch at the top of the hill overlooking the field.
 - Dravik is the one to notice an attacker making their way through the fields.
 Zinna doesn't hear him coming and is the first to be attacked.
+- The party fights off the attackers with minimal damage.
+A few crops are set on fire, and Zinna gets stabbed, but the group comes out largely unscathed.